MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/table.md

 Notes:

 - Here using the `tablerow` builtin Liquid method to render a row.
-No need to add `tbody`, `tr`, or `td` elements for the rows.
-Note data is unpacked as a tuple of keys and values for each row, so we name this `pair` and slice it.
+No need to add `tbody`, `tr`, or `td` elements for the rows, with the downside that you can't add styling or links or fields.
+Note the data is unpacked as a tuple of keys and values for each row, so we name this `pair` and slice it.
 - By using a inner `for` loops for the header and data rows, this approach is more flexible - it will work for any CSV and render all columns without having to reference them specifically.

 ```liquid